An apprenticeship in folk tale and living tradition

 Learning where the old stories live — how to find them, choose the versions that speak to you, and begin to make them yours.
 Exploring Scottish tradition alongside the wider world of folk tale and myth.

-2 Crafting stories (learning & Practice)
+2. Crafting Stories (Learning & Practice)

 • Structure, language, eloquence emotion